 - No degree at all – staff must have a minimum of 8 years of relevant work experience.

 Specific assessment, intake, or interview experience a plus.
 Must have access to reliable transportation.

 REQUIRED SKILLS AND ABILITIES:

-Excellent oral and written communication skills reflecting solid customer service and high-level interviewing skills.
-Ability to form appropriate assessment-based relationships.
+Proficiency in using office technology (for example: file sharing, group calendars, virtual meetings, and online databases).
+Excellent oral and written communication skills reflecting solid customer service, both in-person, telephone, and online, and high-level interviewing skills.
+Ability to form and sustain appropriate relationships based on positive youth development and volunteer satisfaction and effectively assess and execute the following relational support skills: guiding, supporting, confronting, advising, and/or negotiating.
+Experience or knowledge of trauma-informed care.
 Relate well in diverse environments.
 Maintain confidentiality throughout daily operations.
-Effectively collaborate with other staff.
+Collaborate effectively with staff.
 Use time effectively and focus on details.
 Ability to collect meaningful data and draw solid conclusions.
-Proficiency in Google Drive products.

 WORK ENVIRONMENT/PHYSICAL REQUIREMENTS:

 Flexible work hours to meet customer needs.
 If home visitation is indicated, must travel to local communities and neighborhoods.
 Ability to sit in meetings and to work effectively using a computer for long periods of time.